 Ongoing Symptomatic Covid-19

-Signs and symptoms of COVID-19 from 4 weeks up to 12 weeks
+This is the NICE term used to describe the signs and symptoms of COVID-19 from 4 weeks up to 12 weeks.

 Post Covid Syndrome